alterNERDtive/VoiceAttack-profiles/docs/configuration/general.md

 Toggles:

+* `auto update check`: Automatically check Github for profiles updates.
 * `eddi quiet mode`: Make EDDI shut up.
 Disables all built-in speech responders.

 Other settings:

 * `elite paste key`: The key used to paste in conjunction with CTRL.
 The physical key in your layout that would be 'V' on QWERTY.
+Default: 'v'.
 * `log level`: The level of detail for logging to the VoiceAttack log.
 Valid levels are "ERROR", "WARN", "NOTICE", "INFO" and "DEBUG".
 Default: "NOTICE".
+  Default: "NOTICE".
+* `quit to desktop delay`: The delay before restarting the game after hitting “Exit to Desktop”.
+Default: 10.0 seconds.
+(Used by the `restart from desktop` command)

+## Note on Non-Standard Keyboard Layouts

+Because Elite’s keyboard handling is … weird you’ll have to set the key to use for pasting text into Elite:Dangerous.
+If you are not using a “standard” QWERT[YZ] layout, you will have to change it back to the key that is physically in the place where `v` would be on QWERTY.

+To set the key, say “customize setting set elite paste key”.

 ## Adding Commands